wtsi-hgi/yascp/README.md

 <!-- On release, automated continuous integration tests run the pipeline on a full-sized dataset on the AWS cloud infrastructure.
 This ensures that the pipeline runs on AWS, has sensible resource allocation defaults set to run on real-world datasets, and permits the persistent storage of results to benchmark between pipeline releases and other analysis sources.
 The results obtained from the full-sized test can be viewed on the [nf-core website](https://nf-co.re/yascp/results). -->

 ## Pipeline summary
+Pipeline has a modular design ensuring that the bits and piecies can be run independently according to project needs.
+Overall pipeline is focussed arounf main steps:
 1. Cellbender
 2. CellSNP
 3. Vireo